honojs/website/snippets/htmx.md

 import "typed-htmx";
 ```

-Extend the Hono's JSX types with the typed-htmx definitions:
+Extend Hono's JSX types with the typed-htmx definitions:

 ```ts
 // A demo of how to augment foreign types with htmx attributes.